MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   /// ---------------------------------------------------------- | ------- | ------
   /// Ignore the warning and continue the request                | True    | False
   /// Cancel the request                                         | n/a     | True
-  /// Display default SSL interstitial page                      | False   | False
+  /// Display default TLS interstitial page                      | False   | False
   ///
-  /// If you don't handle the event, WebView2 will show the default SSL interstitial page to user.
+  /// If you don't handle the event, WebView2 will show the default TLS interstitial page to user.
+  ///
+  /// WebView2 caches the response when `Handled` is set `TRUE` for the host and certificate in the session
+  /// and ServerCertificateError event won't be raised again.
+  ///
+  /// To raise the event again you must clear the cache using `ClearServerCertificateErrorOverrideCache`.
   ///
   /// \snippet SettingsComponent.cpp ServerCertificateError1
   HRESULT add_ReceivingServerCertificateError(